 Geopacific Resources Ltd (Geopacific ASX: GPR) is pleased to provide a further update on results from the ongoing regional geochemical soil sampling program over the Woodlark gold project (Woodlark).
-These new results from the island-wide sampling program have returned encouraging results from the Southern Region with several high-grade anomalies identified.
-The latest results add significant copper and gold anomalies to the recently-announced gold anomalies discovered in the Eastern Region, which together confirm the prospectivity of the goldfield across Woodlark Island.
-Some of these results are particularly encouraging in that they demonstrate unusually high grades for soil sampling.
+The island-wide sampling program has returned new and further encouraging results from the Eastern Region, identifying several new high-grade gold anomalies.
+The latest results further enhance the already significant new gold anomalies recently discovered in the Eastern Region and demonstrate the immediate and growing prospectivity of Woodlark Island.